claygod/transaction/README.md

 - Depends on the processor (cache size, number of cores, frequency, generation), and also depends on the RAM (size and speed), the number of accounts, the type of disk (HDD / SSD) when saving and loading.

 I have a single-core processor, should I use your library in this case?
-- The performance of the library is very high, so it will not be a brake in your application.
+- The performance of the library is very high, so it will not be a break in your application.
 However, the system block is better to upgrade ;-)

 ## ToDo